matarina/pRNA-analysis/README.md

-# promoter-rna-seq
+# pRNA analysis
-self use script
+all script used in pRNA(promoter associated RNA) analysis based R 4.2 and some Linux shell script